attajey/My-CV/README.md

 # My-CV
 This is my CV

-For Chats I used this source : http://circle.firchow.net/
+I used this source for making charts in about.html : http://circle.firchow.net/